11 Direct Mail Design Ideas

 4. What is the value proposition or offer for my prospect

 What, exactly are the benefits to the prospect for responding to your mail piece?
 Why should they take action and respond to your mail piece?
-Are the goods, services, or event compelling enough on its own to generate a lead, or does it need a discount or other incentive to trigger a response?
+Are the goods, services, or events compelling enough on their own to generate a lead, or does it need a discount or other incentive to trigger a response?

 5. What images should I use

 A picture can say a thousand words.
 Use images to motivate a response, build more pain, educate the prospect on your solution to their pain.
 Pictures of the outside of your buildings, your fleets of vehicles, or your staff typically are only good for re-enforcing brand & credibility, they are not big motivators to respond, so use them accordingly.

 If you don’t have an image of your own, look to your product or service vendors they often have image libraries they share with their customers.
 There is always the option to buy stock images; they typically can be purchased for less than $20

 Why should they trust you with their time & money?
 Why should they let you into their home or business?
 There are a number of items on a mail piece that will generate trust: company logo, how long you’ve been in business, professional certifications, industry awards, customer testimonials, your website address, pictures of your fleet, company pictures, etc. Again you are asking the prospect to respond to your offer, oftentimes the only image the prospect has about your company is acquired from this mail piece